 In order for the schema you send to be processed, the following guidelines must be met:

 - Emails must be authenticated via DKIM or SPF

-- Your domain of the DKIM or SPF signatures must match the domain of your
+- The top-level domain (TLD) of the SPF check or DKIM signature must match the TLD of your

 - The highest-fidelity action available should be used.
 For example, if an interaction can be achieved by an In-App Action (One-Click, RSVP, Review), that must be used.
 For more complex interactions, Go-To Actions can be used.

 - Actions should be used for transactional mail where a high interaction rate is expected.
 They should not be used on promotional bulk mail.

 - Must deep link into the specific page on which the action can be performed.

 - Label of button needs to reflect clear action to be taken and must be true to page the user is going to

 - Label of action should not contain punctuation or all caps.
 Must be short and concise.

 - If an In-App action can be used for your usecase you must use the In-App action and not the Go-To action (e.g. "Verify Email Address" or "Please Review" should use In-App actions).